MenkeTechnologies/zpwr/README.md

 - systemd functions for starting/enabling, stopping/disabling service with zsh completion
 - poll.service = systemd service that polls github and download latest zpwr code
 - learn.service = systemd service that runs learning collection API
+- restart function that launches poll and learn by enabling and starting in systemd

 ## ZPwR Dependencies
 - oh-my-zsh with 63 plugins of which 16 are custom